shivesh01/HEATMAP/README.md

 # Getting started

-You just need to set up an account on repl Or you can run this program on your Python idle like pycharm, atom, Jupyter notebook, and visual studio e.t.c.
-Some basic knowledge is required for the computer and you are ready to go!.
+You just need to set up an account on repl or you can run this program on your Python idle like pycharm, atom, Jupyter notebook, and visual studio e.t.c.
+Some basic knowledge is required for the programming and you are ready to go!.
 I have designed this workshop sweet and simple for you!
 It just takes 15-20minutes to complete the workshop...
 Ready!
 get set!